ra1028/VueFlux/README.md

 ## About VueFlux
 VueFlux is the architecture to manage state with unidirectional data flow for Swift, inspired by [Vuex](https://github.com/vuejs/vuex) and [Flux](https://github.com/facebook/flux).

-It serves as a multi store so that all ViewControllers have designated stores, with rules ensuring that the state can only be mutated in a predictable fashion.
+It serves multi store, so that all ViewControllers have designated stores, with rules ensuring that the states can only be mutated in a predictable fashion.

-The Store also can receives an action dispatched globally, it helps to resolve dependencies between ViewControllers.
-And, can be manage a shared state in application by making a shared instance of store.
+The stores also can receives an action dispatched globally.
+That makes ViewControllers be freed from dependencies among them.
+And, a shared state in an application is also supported by making a shared instance of the store.

-Although VueFlux keeps your project's good productivity and readable codes, it also comes with the cost of more concepts and boilerplate.
+Although VueFlux makes your projects more productive and codes more readable, it also comes with the cost of more concepts and boilerplates.
 If your project is small-scale, you will most likely be fine without VueFlux.
-However, as the scale of your project gets larger, VueFlux will be the best choice to handle the complicated data flow.
+However, as the scale of your project becomes larger, VueFlux will be the best choice to handle the complicated data flow.

 VueFlux is recommended to be used with arbitrary Reactive programming libraries(e.g. [RxSwift](https://github.com/ReactiveX/RxSwift), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and [ReactiveKit](https://github.com/ReactiveKit/ReactiveKit)), but even VueFlux alone works awesome.

 ---

 ## Core Concepts
-VueFlux is Constituted by following core concepts.
+VueFlux is constituted of following core concepts.
-For actual implementation please see [Examples](./Examples).
+You can see actual implementation [here](./Examples).

 - [State](#state)
 - [Actions](#actions)